Why is it important to include high-protein foods in Your Family’s Diet?

 Plus, a recent study suggests a diet rich in milk protein is associated with better bone strength (higher bone mineral density) compared to some other patterns high in popular protein sources, like red meat.1

-Milk is a wholesome, affordable and versatile source of protein that can be enjoyed in a glass, cup or bowl.
-You can also find it in many forms – from fat free to whole to organic.
-And where else can you get 8 grams of protein, along with 8 other essential nutrients, for only 80 calories – all for around a quarter a glass?
+Milk is a simple, wholesome and affordable choice kids love that can be enjoyed in a glass, cup or bowl.
+You also can find it any many forms – from fat free to whole to organic.
+Where else can you get 8 grams of protein, along with 8 other essential nutrients, for only 80 calories — all for around a quarter a glass?
 Nowhere, except in fat free milk.

-When considering your daily protein intake, there’s good reason to add milk at meals.
+When considering your daily protein intake and the best way to get protein, there’s good reason to add milk at meals.
 There are 8 grams of protein in a glass of milk — that’s a gram of high-quality protein in every ounce.
 Each serving of milk has more protein than the 6 grams found in a large egg.
 When compared to almond milk, which only has 1 gram — a glass of dairy milk has eight times as much protein.
-Plus, there’s even new research underway that suggests milk could be the gold standard for protein, according to the World Health Organization.
+You may be surprised to learn there’s even new research underway that suggests milk could be the gold standard for protein, according to the World Health Organization.

 Take a look at how the protein in milk compares to other foods.

 NOTE: The following comparison will either be an interactive module (where you can choose a food comparison) or will be a chart as listed below.